-Do you even need a West Virginia general contractor license?
 If you plan on earning less than $2,500 for materials and labor on a contracting project, then you don’t have to worry about licensure.
 This will be the case if you’re a handyman who just wants to do a few odd jobs around the house.
-If, however, you plan on setting up a business and making more than that, you’ll need to get licensed.
+If, however, you plan on making more than that, you’ll need to get licensed.

 Licensure laws require contractors to meet experience, education, or examination requirements before they can set up shop.
 Here are the contractor categories that require a license or certification in West Virginia:

 While the steps we get into below about how to get your West Virginia general contractor license might feel a little tedious, they do serve a purpose.
 You see, field inspectors for the state travel around performing inspections to make sure all the contractors in the state are following the licensing rules.
 If you’re caught working without a contracting license, you may be fined.

 Aside from any legal woes, you may encounter if you don’t have a license, these state-level certification requirements keep the business environment healthy.
 If everyone is playing by the rules and being a trustworthy contractor, there’s a level playing field that leads to healthy competition.
 Plus, an unlicensed contractor that ruins a job or causes injury can lead to a negative reputation for the industry as a whole.